para-d/si-wijesekara-keyboard/README.md

-# si-wijesekera-key-board
+# Sinhala Wijesekera Layout Key Board
-Sinhala - Wijesekera layout keyboard for Ubuntu Based distributions
+Sinhala - Wijesekera layout keyboard for Ubuntu Based distributions.

+Still under construction.
+This readme content will be changed when it is ready.